Preskoči na glavni sadržaj

 Ethereum's energy expenditure is very low, but this has not always been the case.
 Ethereum originally used proof-of-work which had a much greater environmental cost than the current proof-of-stake mechanism.

-CCRI examined the impact of Ethereum’s transition from proof-of-work to proof-of-stake.
-The annualized electricity consumption was reduced by more than 99.988%.
+CCRI estimates that The Merge reduced Ethereum's annualized electricity consumption by more than 99.988%.
 Likewise, Ethereum’s carbon footprint was decreased by approximately 99.992% (from 11,016,000 to 870 tonnes CO2e).
-Depicted metaphorically, this corresponds to a reduction in emissions from the height of the Eiffel Tower to a small plastic toy figure, as shown in the figure above.
-Therefore, the environmental cost of securing the network is drastically reduced.
-Simultaneously, the security of the network is thought to have increased.
+To put this in perspective, the reduction in emissions is like going from the height of the Eiffel Tower to a small plastic toy figure, as illustrated in the figure above.
+As a result, the environmental cost of securing the network is drastically reduced.
+At the same time, the network's security is believed to have improved.

 A green application layer